[Interview] Finnish EU envoy to investigate 'dire' Ethiopia war

 Borrell, the EU top diplomat, is himself going to Moscow at the end of this week to urge Navalny's release and to discuss "strategic" issues.

-And Haavisto said it was important for the EU to keep up Russia diplomacy despite the deteriorating ties, in line with Europe's "five guiding principles" on Moscow.
+And Haavisto said it was important for the EU to keep up Russia diplomacy despite the deteriorating ties.

 "We have a lot of experience on this, as Finland issues the highest number of Schengen visas in Russia," Haavisto said, referring to Europe's 'Schengen' free-travel area.